ethandbard/ethandbard/README.md

 - 👨‍💻 Institutional Research Analyst at Florida Polytechnic University in Lakeland, Florida.
 - 👨‍🏫 Adjunct Instructor - Introduction to Data Science at Florida Poly
+- 📃 Researching impact of social factors, medical factors, and religious attendance on prevalence of cardiovascular disease

 **Bio**